Information to those who have been awarded research grants

 Scientific publications outside IFAU (for example academic journals)

 There is no requirement for studies that have been funded by IFAU’s scientific council to be published in other scientific contexts besides IFAU, but if you as an author have the ambition to do so and the analysis is based on data from IFAU, the project might remain open and the filing in the archives might be done later.
-In the relevant cases, you and the Director General at IFAU will agree on how long to keep the project open and for analysed data to be available.
+In the relevant cases, you and the Director General at IFAU will agree on how long to keep the project open and for analyzed data to be available.

 Other practical information

-Research grants are paid out on a quarterly basis
+Research grants are paid out on a quarterly basis.

 The research grant will be paid out in advance on a quarterly basis to the account that has been stated in the application for research grants.
 In order for everything to run smoothly, it is important that you inform IFAU about possible additional payment references that are needed in the recipient’s payment system.